Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_http/README.md

 //#define USE_SPI_DMA // if you want to use SPI DMA, uncomment.
 ```

-2. Set network configuration such as IP.
+2. Setup network configuration such as IP in 'aws_iot_http.c' , which is the HTTP & HTTPS example in 'RP2040-HAT-AWS-C/examples/aws_iot_http/' directory.

 We are going to use DHCP.
 However, If you want to use 'Static IP' set the IP and other network settings to suit your network environment.